swissquote/crafty/packages/postcss-swissquote-preset/README.md

 ## Usage within Crafty

-This preset is included in the styles preset, you don't need to include anything specific
+`@swissquote/crafty-preset-postcss` automatically configures this preset for you for Webpack and Gulp.

 ## Usage outside Crafty